Atan0707/WAKE-ME-UP/README.md

-# WAKE ME UP
+# WAKE-ME-UP-HOMIES

-Just another random stuff build to ask your homies to wake you up set time.
+Automate wake up message for whatsapp.
+Schedule message for your homies to wake you up in case your clock is not working 😂

 ## How to use